wolf/jan-2021-branches-presentation/Jan-2021-branches-presentation.md

 ## Points to Cover

+* Separation of concerns: good in your code, good in your coding
+* Visualizing branches
+    * IntelliJ
+    * Git-gui
+    * Sourcetree
 * What is a branch?
     * We already use branches: main, and the release branch
+    * What a branch is physically
+    * What a branch is with respect to your actual work
 * Branch basics
     * How to make a new branch
     * How to switch between branches